Kabaty: History

 In 1905, the village was inhabited by 319 people in 38 houses, and in 1920, by 397 people in 59 houses.
-During the Interwar period, in the woods near Kabaty was established a holiday village with 8 houses and the population of 61 people.

-On 31 December 1938, the city of Warsaw bought the Kabaty Woods, and dedicated its portion for urban development.
+During the interwar period, a holiday village was established in the nearby Kabaty Woods, featuring 8 houses and the population of 61 people.
+On 31 December 1938, the city of Warsaw bought the Kabaty Woods, and dedicated its portion for an urban development.
 On 11 August 1980, it was given the status of the nature reserve.

-On 14 May 1951, Kabaty were incorporated into the city of Warsaw.
+Kabaty was incorporated into the city of Warsaw on 14 May 1951.

+The postmodern residential buildings at 11 Przy Bażantarni Street, constructed in 2000.
-Beginning in 1987, and continuing throughout 1990s and 2000s, in Kabaty there were constructed series of multifamily residential buildings, as part of the development of the neighbourhood of Natolin.

-On 7 April 1995, at the intersection of Komisji Edukacji Narodowej Avenue and Wąwozowa Street was opened the Kabaty station of the M1 line of Warsaw Metro rapid transit underground system.
-To the south, next to the Kabaty Woods was also opened the Kabaty Technical and Parking Station, a Warsaw Metro motive power depot.
+Between 1987 and 1990, the housing estate of Kabaty, was developed between Jeżewskiego, Rosoła Street, Wąwozowa, Bronikowskiego, Kiepury, and Dembego Streets.
+Designed Jacek Jan Nowicki, as part of the urban development of Natolin, the neighbourhood consisted of apartment buildings, built in the large panel system technique.
+It was further expanded to the west between 1997 and 2002, within an area contained between Jeżewskiego, Kiepury, Bronikowskiego, Wąwozowa, and Wańkowicza Streets.
+Beginning in the 1980s, and continuing throughout the 1990s and 2000s, the area of Kabaty experienced a large development of housing estates with apartment buildings.
+In 1995, the Kabaty station of the M1 line of Warsaw Metro rapid transit underground system, was opened at the intersection of Komisji Edukacji Narodowej Avenue and Wąwozowa Street.
+To the south, next to the Kabaty Woods was also opened the Kabaty Technical and Storage Station, a motive power depot for the metro system.

 In 1998, the district of Ursynów was subdivided into the areas of the City Information System, with Kabaty becoming one of them.
 The area additionally included portion of the neighbourhood of Moczydło.

-The postmodern residential buildings at 11 Przy Bażantarni Street, constructed in Kabaty in 2000.
-Part of the Przy SGGW Housing Association Neighbourhood.

-Between 1998 and 2000, at 11 and 13 Przy Bażantarni Street, were constructed three postmodern multifamily residential buildings, forming the Przy SGGW Housing Association Neighbourhood.

-Between 2006 and 2017, at 25 Rybałtów Street was constructed the Catholic Church of St. Padre Pio.

-In 2017 were constructed Rosnowskiego Street and Korbońskiego Street, connecting Kabaty, and Ursynów at large, with Wilanów.
+Between 1998 and 2000, three postmodern apartment buildings were built at 11 and 13 Przy Bażantarni Street, forming the Przy SGGW Housing Association Neighbourhood.
+Between 2006 and 2017, the St. Padre Pio.
+Church was built at 25 Rybałtów Street, belonging to the Catholic denomination.
+In 2017, Rosnowskiego and Korbońskiego Streets were built, connecting Kabaty, and Ursynów at large, with the Wilanów district.